Here are some of the top issues that result when individuals pass away without a will.

 Different attorneys and firms also use different types of fees when charging for their services.
 Typically, you can expect lawyers to charge using one of the following rate structures:

 It is important to note that finances should not be a reason you do not draft an estate plan.
-If you do not have an estate plan you run the risk of having your estate through probate, which is an expensive process.
+If you do not have an estate plan you run the risk of having your estate go through probate, which is an expensive process.
 To mitigate costs, you may elect to simply draft one or two documents at a time.
 While you may be concerned about the upfront costs, our attorneys would also be happy to discuss your options.
-Utilizing payment plans and exploring simplified estate plans are potential ways to manage costs while still securing essential legal protections.

 What Are Common Estate Planning Pitfalls?

-• Bank accounts don't designate a person with Rights of Survivorship, and the bank account must go through probate to be distributed.
+- Sometimes bank accounts do not designate a person with rights of survivorship, and the bank account must go through probate to be distributed.

 Why Choose DebnamRust, P.C. for Your Elder Law Needs?